 A lint trap is a component of the clothes dryer that filters the air vented out during the drying circle by trapping the lint in that air.
-Without a lint trap, excessive amounts of lint would build up in the dryer vent hose, causing harm to the dryer’s efficiency and life span, and increasing the risk of fire.
+Without that lint filter, excessive amounts of lint would build up in the dryer vent hose, causing harm to the dryer’s efficiency and life span, and increasing the risk of fire.
 You need to clean the dryer’s lint trap between every batch of clothes, and in this article, we will provide you with some pointers to make this job easier.

-In order to devise the best way to clean the dryer’s lint trap, you should first learn what are the things that may build up on the part.
+In order to devise the best way to clean the dryer’s filter, you should first learn what are the things that may build up on the part.
 As it turns out, what often deposits on the lint screen is not just the lint; the residual fabric softener also gets trapped on the screen, creating a film that you may not see with plain eyes.

 Clean the lint screen by following these simple steps: